aimeeyu8/Tastebuddy/README.md

 # TasteBuddy: LLM Restaurant Assistant

 TasteBuddy is a Large Language Model (LLM)-powered restaurant assistant that aims to solve the issue of picking restaurants in group settings.
-Unlike other solutions that use filtering, TasteBuddy hopes to understand multiple users’ chats and extracts each person's preferences, analyzes group alignment, filters out unsafe options, and recommends resturants using Yeld data and an LLM reasoning layer.
+Unlike other solutions that use filtering, TasteBuddy hopes to understand multiple users’ chats and extracts each person's preferences, analyzes group alignment, filters out unsafe options, and recommends resturants using Yelp data and an LLM reasoning layer.
 TasteBuddy is built specifically for New York City dining, with safety!
 ---

 ## Features